-It is important to understand any powers or limitations of any legal documents submitted to MPERS naming an agent to handle your benefit payments on your behalf.
-You should discuss any legal documents with your attorney (if you have one) and your agent (the person you wish to act on your behalf).
-The documents must expressly state your wishes, and without the necessary documents, MPERS employees will not be able to speak to anyone but you, the member.
+It is important to understand the powers or limitations of legal documents submitted to MPERS naming an agent to handle benefit payments on your behalf.
+Please discuss any legal documents with your attorney (if you have one) and your agent (the person you wish to act on your behalf).
+The documents must expressly state your wishes.
+Without the necessary documents, MPERS staff will not be able to speak to anyone but you, the member.

-Designation of Agent: This is an MPERS form allowing you to name someone to handle your MPERS benefits only, should you become incapacitated.
-The form is available online at www.mpers.org and does not go into effect until we receive a letter from your physician stating that you are disabled or incapacitated.
+Designation of Agent: This is an MPERS form allowing you to name someone to handle your MPERS benefits should you become incapacitated.
+The form is available at www. mpers.org and does not go into effect until we receive a letter from your physician stating that you are disabled or incapacitated.

-Conservator: A representative appointed by the court to manage the property and finances of a minor or someone who has been declared incapacitated, whether temporarily or permanently.
+Conservator: A representative appointed by the court to manage the property and finances of a minor or someone who has been declared temporarily or permanently incapacitated.

-Guardian: A representative appointed by the court to have the care and custody of a minor or of someone who has been declared incapacitated, whether temporarily or permanently.
-For the minor, guardianship ends when the minor turns 18.
+Guardian: A representative appointed by the court to have the care and custody of a minor or of someone who has been temporarily or permanently declared incapacitated.
+For the minor, guardianship ends at age 18.

-Power of Attorney (POA): A POA is the legal term for the agent referenced in the legal document entitled Durable Power of Attorney.
+Power of Attorney (POA): A

+POA is the legal term for the agent referenced in the legal document entitled Durable Power of Attorney.
 The POA acts on behalf of the principal (member).

-Durable Power of Attorney (DPOA): The legal document appointing someone to act as agent of another (the principal) to perform specific duties delineated in the document.
+Durable Power of Attorney

+(DPOA): A legal document appointing someone to act as agent (POA) of another (the principal) to perform specific duties delineated in the document.
 The DPOA is intended to be used in the event that the principal (the member) becomes incapacitated, but becomes invalid upon the death of the principal.